aptible/www/src/markdown/legal/terms-of-service.md

 **"Billing Policy"** means the policy currently available at https://www.aptible.com/legal/billing, as it may be updated by us from time to time.

-**"Content"** means software, data, text, audio, video, images or other content.
+**"Content"** means software, data, text, audio, video, images, applications, databases, customer data, or other content that you provide to Aptible for use of Services.
+This includes any Content you or any End User (a) runs on the Services, (b) causes to interface with the Services, or (c) uploads to the Services under your account or otherwise transfers, processes, uses, or stores in connection with your account.

 **"Dedicated Environment"** means an Aptible Deploy environment running on a dedicated stack, where the network and hosts are not shared with any other Aptible customer.